Diocese of Altoona–Johnstown: 1936 to 1986

 By the time of McCort's death in 1936, the Diocese of Altoona had 197 priests, 129 churches, 111 parishes, 50 parochial schools, and a Catholic population that had fallen to 100,634 during the Great Depression.
-Pius XI replaced McCort with Reverend Richard Guilfoyle from the Diocese of Erie in 1936.
-After 21 years as bishop of Altoona, Guilfoyle died in 1957.
+Pius XI replaced McCort with Richard Guilfoyle from the Diocese of Erie in 1936.
+Guilfoyle died in 1957.

 Pope Pius XII in 1957 renamed the Diocese of Altoona to the Diocese of Altoona-Johnstown to reflect the population growth of Johnstown.
 In December 1957, the pope appointed Monsignor Howard Joseph Carroll of Pittsburgh as the next bishop of Altoona-Johnstown.
 Carroll died in 1960.

 Pope John XXIII in 1960 appointed Auxiliary Bishop J. Carroll McCormick of Philadelphia as the next bishop of Altoona-Johnstown.
 In 1966, McCormick became bishop of the Diocese of Scranton.
 His replacement in Altoona-Johnstown was Auxiliary Bishop James John Hogan of the Diocese of Trenton, selected by Pope Paul VI in 1966.